Data stored in Object Storage is automatically transferred to Archive Storage for retention and can be easily restored when needed.

 - Deleting: service termination in progress

 Service termination Button to cancel the service Table.
-Archive Storage status information and additional functions
+Archive Storage status information and additional features

-- Archive Storage Details The page displays status information and additional feature information, and consists of Details, Folder List, Archiving History, Recovery History, Tags tabs.
+- Archive Storage Details page displays status information and additional feature information, and consists of Details, Folder List, Archiving History, Recovery History, and Tags tabs.

-In the Detailed Information tab, you can view the resource’s detailed information and, if necessary, edit the information.
+Detailed Information tab allows you to view the resource’s detailed information and edit it if needed.

 | Category | Detailed description |